-During winter time, there will be slight changes in the itinerary due to the fact that the archaeological sites close at 3pm, while remain open till 5-7pm during summer time.
+During wintertime, there will be slight changes in the itinerary due to the fact that the archaeological sites close at 3 pm while remaining open till 5-7 pm during summertime.

-Also, this tour is available for driving with a mini bus or motor coach bus for larger groups.
-In the case of Corinth canal, ancient Corinth, Mycenae, Nafplion, Epidaurus tour , the itinerary can also be customized and will be shorter (due to international driving safty regulations), again based on your specific needs and requirements.
-Your private tour/driver is at your disposal at any time to discuss and plan your private full day tour accordingly.
+Also, this tour is available for driving with a minibus or motor coach bus for larger groups.
+In the case of the Corinth Canal, Ancient Corinth, Mycenae, Nafplion, Epidaurus tour, the itinerary can also be customized and will be shorter (due to international driving safety regulations), again based on your specific needs and requirements.
+Your private tour/driver is at your disposal at any time to discuss and plan your private full-day tour accordingly.